-Information about our sustainability efforts is available online at http://sustainability.guess.com, which provides information on our policies, social impact and environmental programs, as well as our sustainability strategy, data and reporting.
+Information about our sustainability efforts, including our approach to managing greenhouse gas emissions, is available online at http://sustainability.guess.com.
+This site provides information on our policies, social impact and environmental programs, as well as our sustainability strategy, data and reporting.
+The site is updated biennially, and will be updated with FY21 data in June 2021.
 The information contained on, or that may be accessed through, our websites is not incorporated by reference into, and is not a part of, this Annual Report.